 For the Baby Back Pork Ribs

 - Clean, wash the Baby Back Ribs and dry with paper towel.
 Remove the white membrane from the back of the ribs with a knife.
 Use butter knife and paper towel; membrane might be slipping through the fingers.
-Cut the ribs in sections, about 4-5 ribs at a time.
+Cut the ribs with a knife in sections, about 4–5 ribs at a time.

 - Once seared, remove the ribs from pressure cooker and place them on a plate, set aside.
 Cut onion on large pieces and add in pressure cooker.
 Stir and cook for 2 minutes, add water, liquid smoke and stack the ribs back in the pressure cooker.